BlindspotSoftware/dutctl/docs/command-arg-templating.md

 dutctl run my-device run-command ls -la /tmp
 ```

-The main module receives: `["ls", "-la", "/tmp"]`
+The passthrough module receives: `["ls", "-la", "/tmp"]`

-All runtime arguments go to the main module - you cannot have multiple main modules in one command.
+All runtime arguments go to the passthrough module - you cannot have multiple passthrough modules in one command.

 ## Command-Level Templating